-(2) Represents 2% annualized base management fee

-(3) Excludes organizational and offering expenses.
+(2) Represents 2% annualized base management fee.
+(3) Excludes organizational and offering expenses, which will be paid by our investment adviser.

 (4) The "catch-up" provision is intended to provide our investment advisor with an incentive fee of 20% on all pre-incentive fee net investment income as if a hurdle rate did not apply when our net investment income exceeds 2.5% in any fiscal quarter.